Frank Tate (Emmerdale): Storylines

-Frank appears in November 1989 when Matt Skilbeck (Frederick Pyne) visits Home Farm to speak to him over the condition of several ewes in his company, which Matt refuses to allow Chris Tate (Peter Amory) to have.
-After a tense confrontation between them, Frank revealed that Chris, the manager who Matt despised and wanted sacked, was in fact his son.
-Having made his fortune in haulage, he and Kim buy Home Farm.
-The two continue to run Tate Haulage along with Chris, In December, they are joined by Chris' sister and Frank's daughter Zoe Tate (Leah Bracknell).
-Frank and Kim's married life is shattered in 1992 when Kim has an affair with The Rt Hon, Neil Kincaid (Brian Deacon).
-Frank subsequently threw her out and they divorced.
+Frank first appears in November 1989 when Matt Skilbeck (Frederick Pyne) visits Home Farm to speak to him over the condition of several ewes in his company, which Matt refuses to allow Chris Tate (Peter Amory) to have.
+After a tense confrontation between them, Frank reveals that Chris, the manager whom Matt despises and wants sacked, is, in fact, his son.
+Having made his fortune in haulage, he and Kim have bought Home Farm.
+The two continue to run Tate Haulage with Chris.
+In December, they are joined by Chris's sister and Frank's daughter, Zoe Tate (Leah Bracknell).
+Frank and Kim's married life is shattered in 1992 when Kim has an affair with the Honourable Neil Kincaid (Brian Deacon).
+Frank subsequently throws her out and they divorce.
 Frank is deeply affected by his separation from Kim and turns to alcohol to drown his sorrows.

-Frank is deemed a hero during the plane crash that rocks Emmerdale in December 1993 when he helps local farmer Jack Sugden (Clive Hornby) rebuild the bridge that was demolished by the crash and lets emergency services across.
-During the plane crash, Frank stops Kim running into her burning stables to rescue her horses.
+Frank is deemed a hero during the plane crash that rocks Emmerdale in December 1993, when he helps local farmer Jack Sugden (Clive Hornby) build a makeshift bridge that was demolished by the crash and lets the emergency services across.
+During the plane crash aftermath, Frank stops Kim running into her burning stables to rescue her horses.
 Frank and Kim soon reconcile and they remarry in December 1994.
-With his life back on track, Frank stops drinking and he and Kim enjoy their remarriage.
+With his life back on track, Frank stops drinking, and he and Kim enjoy their remarriage.
 However, in 1995, Home Farm employee Dave Glover (Ian Kelsey) catches Kim's eye and they begin an affair.
-Frank hires a spy to watch over Kim and Dave, and eventually catches them in bed together, uttering the line "What do you call this Dave - overtime?".
-Kim later discovers she was pregnant and gives birth to baby James in September 1996.
-Frank pays Kim £1 million to name the baby as his, although Frank was eventually revealed to be James's biological father.
+Frank hires a spy to watch Kim and Dave, and eventually catches them in bed together, uttering the line "What do you call this, Dave – overtime?".
+Kim later discovers she is pregnant and gives birth to baby James in September 1996.
+Frank pays Kim £1 million to name the baby as his, although Frank is eventually revealed to be James's biological father, anyway.
 Dave dies on Boxing Day 1996 while rescuing baby James from a fire.